linode/apl-core/README.md

 # License

-The Community Edition (CE) has limited web interface capabilities, and is available in read-only mode.
-That means you will have to modify configuration directly in your git repository and there is no role based access control on that level.
+The Community Edition (CE) has limited web interface capabilities, and is available in read-only mode only.
+This means you will have to modify configuration directly in your git repository (otomi-values) and there is no role based access control on that level.

-The Enterprise Edition (EE) is beneficial for organization at scale.
+The Enterprise Edition (EE) is beneficial for organizations at scale.
 Its focus is on daily user performace and role based access control to platform configuration.
-The Enterprise Edition enriches the CE's web application with full platform management capabilities and team self service features.
+The Enterprise Edition enriches the CE's web application with full platform management capabilities and team self-service features.

 You can easily upgrade to Enterprise Edition by purchasing a license at [redkubes.com](https://redkubes.com/pricing/)